GTM predictions for 2026: what separates leaders from laggards

 What makes this shift different from past promises?
 This time, it's about doing more than just connecting data sources.
 Data integration will become completely invisible to end users.

-The explosion of AI-powered tools has exposed the hard truth that AI is only as good as the data foundation beneath it.
+The explosion of AI tools has exposed the hard truth that AI is only as good as the data foundation beneath it.
 When your customer records are duplicated across systems, when your intent signals don't map to actual accounts, when your first-party engagement data lives in a silo separate from third-party intelligence, AI can't execute reliably.
+That is the problem the GTM Context Graph is built to solve: a continuously refreshed context layer connecting verified B2B intelligence, including firmographics, intent signals, and first-party CRM context, to your AI tools and agents through MCP or one API.

 Behind the scenes, these systems are doing incredibly sophisticated work.
 There's schema alignment across disparate systems, real-time signal validation, entity resolution at scale, and semantic models that organize accounts, contacts, and buying groups in a consistent structure.
 But sellers, marketers, and revenue leaders won't need to think about any of that.
 They'll simply see complete, accurate, actionable intelligence exactly when and where they need it.